vtintillier/cf-java-logging-support/cf-java-logging-support-opentelemetry-agent-extension/README.md

 Each `otel.javaagent.extension.sap.*` property can also be provided as environment variable `OTEL_JAVAAGENT_EXTENSION_SAP_*`.

 The extension will scan the environment variable `VCAP_SERVICES` for CF service bindings.
-User-provided bindings will take precedence over managed bindings of the configured label ("cloud-logging" by default).
+User-provided bindings will take precedence over managed bindings of the configured label ("cloud-logging" or "dynatrace" by default).
-All matching bindings are filtered for the configured tag ("Cloud Logging" by default).
+All matching bindings are filtered for the configured tag ("Cloud Logging" od "dynatrace" by default).
-The first binding will be taken for configuration for the OpenTelemetry exporter.
+The first Cloud Logging binding will be taken for configuration for the standard OpenTelemetry (otlp) exporter.
 Preferring user-provided services over managed service instances allows better control of the binding properties, e.g. syslog drains.

 ### Recommended Agent Configuration